 It is my role as Public Services Ombudsman to investigate complaints that members of local authorities in Wales have breached the Code.
-In determining whether to investigate a complaint or whether to continue an investigation of a breach of the Code to the stage of referring the matter to the Adjudication Panel for Wales ("the Adjudication Panel) or a standards committee my office has for a number of years applied the following two stage test.
+In determining whether to investigate a complaint; or whether to continue an investigation of a breach of the Code to the stage of referring the matter to the Adjudication Panel for Wales ("the Adjudication Panel) or a standards committee I apply a two stage test: first, the evidential test; followed by the public interest stage test.